 Balancing requires a high level of muscle activation inside the foot to keep the body stable.
 A level of increased difficultly can be added, by varying the surfaces used when balancing on one foot.

 Daily activities and duties often require lifting.
-There are several different lifting techniques that can be used to pick up objects of different sizes and weights.
+There are several different lifting techniques that can be used to pick up objects of different sizes and weights, that will minimize the strain to the discs in your low back.
 The Golfer's Lift is appropriate for picking up small objects (golf balls) or larger lightweight items that can be held in one hand.
 The golfer's lift is performed while standing on one leg, requiring a high level of balance; but of course you don't need to be a golfer to benefit from this exercise.